mistricky/chelli/README.md

 ### Run command with arguments
 In addition, you can run command with arguments which just like `cli command <arg> [arg]` or something like that, Chelli will parse the arguments and pass them into corresponding action of the command.

+### Main command
+Main command is current program that means is your running CLI.

 #### Required argument
 the `<args>` is enclosed by angle brackets that meaning the `<arg>` is required argument, consider the following code.